 The Annual Incentive Bonus (EMB) element

 To encourage executive officers and key management personnel to exercise their best efforts and management skills toward causing the Company to meet its overall objective, and toward achieving designated specific individual objectives, the Company has implemented an Executive Management Bonus Plan, with annual payouts.
-Under the Company’s bonus plan as applied to the year ended December 2021, the Company’s two executive vice presidents (each of whom is among the named executive officers) were eligible to receive a cash bonus of up to 140% of their base salaries, and the Company’s senior vice presidents (two of whom are among the named executive officers) were eligible to receive a cash bonus of up to 110% of their base salaries.
-The Chief Executive Officer was eligible to receive a cash bonus of up to 500% of his base salary.
-The implementation of this element for the year 2021 is discussed below.
+Under the Company’s bonus plan as applied to the year ended December 2022, the Company’s executive vice presidents were eligible to receive a cash bonus of up to 140% of their base salaries, and the Company’s senior vice presidents were eligible to receive a cash bonus of up to 110% of their base salaries.
+The Chief Executive Officer was eligible to receive a cash bonus of up to 600% of his base salary.
+The implementation of this element for the named executive officers for the year 2022 is discussed below.

 The Long-Term Incentive Compensation Element

 The Compensation Committee also awards incentive and non-qualified stock options under the Company’s stock option plans.
 Such awards are designed to assist in the retention of key executives and management personnel and to create an incentive to create shareholder value over a sustained period of time.
 The Company believes that stock options are a valuable tool in compensating and retaining employees.
-During the year ended December 31, 2021, the Compensation Committee granted stock options to the Company’s executive officers.
-All such grants were awarded on August 3, 2021, and all carry exercise prices equal to the market price for CPS Common Stock at the date of grant.
+During the year ended December 31, 2022, the Compensation Committee granted stock options to the Company’s executive officers.
+All such grants were awarded on January 24, 2022 and June 24, 2022, and all carry exercise prices equal to the market price for CPS Common Stock at the date of grant.
 The terms of such options are described below, under the caption “Grants of Plan-Based Awards in Last Fiscal Year.”
 The numbers of shares made subject to each of the option grants were based on various factors relating to the responsibilities of the individual officers and to the extent of previous grants to such individuals.

 Because the exercise price of all options granted is equal to or above the fair market value of CPS Common Stock on the date of grant, the option holders may realize value only if the stock price appreciates from the price on the date the options were granted.
 This design is intended to focus executives on the enhancement of shareholder value over the long term.